davideast/stitch-mcp/docs/connection-modes.md

 | **API key auth** | Works | Works |
 | **Setup** | `npx @_davideast/stitch-mcp proxy` runs in the background | Just a URL and headers |

+## When to use each

+Start with the **proxy** if you're working interactively with a coding agent.
+The virtual tools save significant back-and-forth, and automatic token refresh means you won't debug auth errors during a long session.

-Use the proxy if you want virtual tools or automatic token refresh.
-Use direct if you only need the upstream Stitch tools and want a simpler config with an API key.
+Use **direct** if you only need the upstream Stitch tools and want the simplest possible config — an API key and a URL.
+This is common in CI pipelines, automated scripts, or setups where you can't spawn child processes.

-## What virtual tools add

-The upstream Stitch API provides tools for listing projects, getting screens, generating designs, and editing screens.
-The proxy adds virtual tools on top of these that are designed for coding agents:

-- **`build_site`** — maps screens to routes and returns the design HTML for each page
-- **`get_screen_code`** — fetches a screen and downloads its HTML source
-- **`get_screen_image`** — fetches a screen and downloads its screenshot as base64

-These combine multiple API calls into single operations.
-See [Virtual Tools](virtual-tools.md) for the full interface and conventions.
+If you start with direct and later need virtual tools, switching to the proxy is a config change — same auth credentials, different transport.

 ## Next steps

-Ready to connect?
 See [Connect Your Agent](connect-your-agent.md) for per-client configuration.